How to develop the sixth sense of advanced scuba diving, the illusive “situational awareness”.

 You can do much the same in your scuba dive life.

 As you watch people assemble their gear on the dive deck of a boat before a dive, look around and ask yourself what could go wrong here?
-How can we prevent it from happening?
+How can we prevent mishaps from happening?
 And if it did go wrong, what would I do to help?

 Do the same from time to time during a dive in a variety of situations.
 Practicing these scenarios helps train your brain to spot potential problems.
 And it prepares your neurological response for the unlikely scenario where something does happen.

-It’s also something we do when training for a rescue course, but here you need to get in the mind set on an everyday dive trip.
+It’s also something we do when training for a rescue course, but here you need to get in the mindset on an everyday dive trip.

-Check in with yourself and your team
+Check-in with yourself and your team

-As you dive, ask yourself from time to time how am I feeling?
+As you dive, ask yourself from time to time, how am I feeling?
 Are you overexerting yourself?
 Tense?
 Or are you relaxed and happy?